handsontable/hyperformula/docs/guide/sorting-data.md

 To sort rows, use the [`isItPossibleToSetRowOrder`](../api/classes/hyperformula.md#isitpossibletosetroworder) and [`setRowOrder`](../api/classes/hyperformula.md#setroworder) methods.

 ### Step 1: Choose a new row order
-Choose your required permutation of row numbers.
+Choose your required permutation of row indexes.

 For example, if you want to swap the first row with the third row, set the order to `[2, 1, 0]` instead of `[0, 1, 2]`: